akmijares/akmijares/README.md

 ### Hi there 👋

 This is my personal Github Page that I use when I want to code.
-This is more like a side hobby, I'm not an expert in a language, but I know enough to create a basic/simple script.
+This is more like a side hobby, I'm not an expert in a language, I know Python, Bash, and Powershell, but I know enough to create a basic/simple script.

 Stick around, and maybe I'll post something soon!